mgschoen/prosecco-js/README.md

 The `ps-each-value-target` attribute defines

 * which child element gets bound to the array values
-* and which attribute of that child the value is bound to
+* and which attribute of that child the value is bound to.

 So the example above would render as